 - Sharp knife

 - Kitchen thermometer or equivalent (optional)

 If using a BGE, set up for indirect cooking and heat to 190°C/375°F and toss on a couple of apple wood smoking chunks when the coals are glowing.
 For a conventional oven, pre-heat to 200°C/390°F (fan 180°C/355°F).

 - Slice the mushrooms and remove the pork sausage meat from the sausage skin, breaking it into small chunks.

-- Tie up the log with kitchen string.
+- Tie up the log with kitchen string (see picture below).
 A kitchen string dispenser makes this stage much simpler.

 - Cook with the bacon facing up for 70-80 minutes, or until the juices run clear.

-- If using a Kitchen Thermometer (or similar), cook until internal temperature is 63°C.
+- If using a Kitchen Thermometer (or similar), cook until internal temperature in a few points is 63°C/145°F.

-- If using a BGE, when the roast is at temperature, remove the platesetter and cook direct for a couple of minutes to crisp up the bacon.
+- If using a BGE, when the roast is at temperature, remove the platesetter and cook direct for a couple of minutes each site to crisp up the bacon.

 Hints, Tips and Pictures

 - Roll the pork slowly and carefully into a log shape.
 Press firmly so that any loose pieces of pork shoulder stay bound together by the sausage meat.